 Accessibility is crucial in choosing the garage you want to rent.
 You may be wondering, “What does accessibility entail exactly?”
 Well, there are three things you should consider when you think of accessibility:

 If you are considering Henfield’s multipurpose storage units, you’ll be glad to know that the company has facilities all across the UK.
-We offer storage units in Chiswick, Crawley, Horsham, Southwark, Staples Corner, and Wimbledon.
+We offer storage units in Chiswick, Crawley, Horsham, Southwark, Cricklewood, and Wimbledon.

 Second, you should rent out a garage space that is accessible in terms of your schedule.
 Can you come and go as you please or will you have to follow standard operating hours?
 Will their provided hours of operation work for you?
 Will you need something that allows for earlier or later entry?